JiayingChen0307/violet_english/README.md

 ### Users:
 freelance teachers (priority), admin (optional), students (optional)

+### Main Audience:
+Potential and existing language teachers who are not based in China and/or not familiar with Wechat

 ### Features (User: teachers):
 * view and edit profile
 * display course schedule